nkschaefer/litterbox/README.md

 Everything is set up so you can just run one program (in the main directory): `filter_annotation.py`.
 It has a lot of arguments that will show up if you run it with `--help` or `-h.` You must provide an output file name prefix, and the final annotation will be in `[output_prefix].gtf`.

+If you installed and activated the `conda` environment `litterbox`, then you can ignore all of the arguments that provide paths to programs.

 You can optionally filter a human Gencode annotation (recommended: the version of Gencode that was used to create the CAT annotation) to contain the same genes, and the same gene names, as the final CAT annotation.
 This is a good idea to make sure that gene names match up and that genes that exist in both annotations, but left included in only one, don't drive up/down expression of other genes as a result of being left in or out.
 If you choose this option, the resulting annotation will be `[output_prefix].human.gtf`.

 ### What it's doing